nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rt1170/README_OTA_Requestor.md

 The RT1170 Flash is divided into different regions as follow :
 - Bootloader : MCUBoot resides at the base of the flash and occupies 0x40000 (256 kBytes).
 - Primary application partition : The all-clusters application which would be run by the bootloader (active application).
+The size reserved for this partition is 4MBytes.
 - Secondary application partition : Update image received with the OTA (candidate application).
+The size reserved for this partition is 4MBytes.

+Note : The sizes of the primary and secondary applications are provided as an example (currently 4MB is reserved for each partition).
+The size can be changed by modifying the `m_app_max_sectors` value in the linkerscript of the application (MIMXRT1176xxxxx_cm7_flexspi_nor.ld).

 ### MCUBoot Bootloader